xxoo/jsex/readme.md

 ## When should I use jsex?
-When you are using javascript, and JSON is not good enough for you.
+When you are using javascript, and JSON can not fit your needs.